-- Extinguish all smoking materials, shut off blowers, stoves, engine(s) and generator(s). - Keep bilge area clean, oil and fuel spills should be cleaned immediately. - If possible throw burning materials overboard. - If fire is accessible, release the contents of the fire extinguisher(s) into the base of the fire. - If the fire is in an enclosed compartment, and you have an automatic extinguisher for the compartment, wait 15 min. before opening the compartment.
+• Extinguish all smoking materials, shut off blowers, stoves, engine(s) and generator(s).

+- be cleaned immediately. - If possible throw burning materials overboard. - If fire is accessible, release the contents of the fire extinguisher(s) into the base of the fire. - If the fire is in an enclosed compartment, and you have an automatic extinguisher for the compartment, wait 15 min. before opening the compartment.
 Have an extinguisher handy in case of a flare up. - If possible, signal for help.
 Radio, visual, and audible signal should be used as needed.
-You must render assistance to any boater requesting help. - If fire is out of control, grab all neccesary survival gear, distress signals, don your PFD's and prepare to abandon ship. - If you do abandon ship, make sure the passengers have PFD's.
+You must render assistance to any boater requesting help. - If fire is out of control, grab all necessary survival gear, distress signals, don your PFD's and prepare to abandon ship. - If you do abandon ship, make sure the passengers have PFD's.
 Take a head count before entering the water and take another head count when in the water.
 STAY TOGETHER.